benwilkins/laravel-analyst/README.md

 * `getTotal`: Returns the total metric number for that grouping.
 * `getPoints`: Returns the data points for each group, formatted in a way that can be used with Google Charts.

+## Roadmap
+* Add caching to Google and Internal clients
+* Add Artisan command to make new internal metrics

 ## Security

 If you discover any security related issues, please use the issue tracker on GitHub.